Advanced Academic Programs (AAP)

 FCPS AAP identification and placement

-Note: Please do not wait for test scores before submitting a referral for your student as there will be no referrals for Level IV screening accepted past the deadline.
-If you are waiting for test scores and would like your student screened for Level IV, please submit the referral by the published deadline (even if you have not received the test scores for your student).
+Note: Please do not wait for test scores before submitting a referral for your student as there will be no referrals for Full Time AAP screening accepted past the deadline.
+If you are waiting for test scores and would like your student screened for Full Time AAP, please submit the referral by the published deadline (even if you have not received the test scores for your student).

-The FCPS Testing and Identification Timeline link below includes the deadline for submitting the Advanced Academic Programs Level IV Referral Form for students in Grade 2 who are not in pool and students in Grades 3–6.
+The FCPS Testing and Identification Timeline link below includes the deadline for submitting the Advanced Academic Programs Full Time Referral Form for students in Grade 2 who are not in pool and students in Grades 3–6.

 Young Scholars